RakshithNM/linkedlistgo/README.md

 7. How to convert a sorted list to a binary search tree?
 8. Given a linked list and a value x, partition it such that all nodes less than x come before nodes greater than or equal to x.
 9. How to remove duplicates from a sorted linked list?
-10. How to find the node at which the intersection of two singly linked lists begins.
 11. How to check if a given linked list is a palindrome?
 12. How to remove all elements from a linked list of integers which match with given value?
 13. How are duplicate nodes removed in an unsorted linked list?